Economic Inequality: Who Cares?

 Extreme Inequality: a Necessary Price?

 Does it matter?
-Some say not, arguing that extreme inequality is necessary price to be paid for giving “wealth-creators” the necessary “economic freedoms.”
+Some say not, arguing that extreme inequality is a necessary price to be paid for giving “wealth-creators” the necessary “economic freedoms.”
 Winners in the marketplace prosper, others miss out.
 Trying to level the playing field would undermine economic incentives, reduce economic growth and lower average living standards.

 The Oxfam report points to the flaws in this conservative complacency.
 It cites the results of research undertaken at the International Monetary Fund (IMF), showing that inequality is not conducive to good economic performance in practice.
 More egalitarian nations tend to do better than the more unequal ones.
 That this research finding comes from a generally conservative institution like the IMF is significant.